Instant Pot Pinto Beans with Ground Beef

 - Turn off heat and let pressure release naturally (about 15 minutes.)

-- When all pressure is released, drain beans into colander, reserving 1 cup bean cooking liquid.
+- When pressure is released, drain beans into colander, reserving 1 cup bean cooking liquid.
 (You can also use 2 cans pinto beans, rinsed well in a colander placed in the sink, then drained.)

 - While beans are cooking, heat 2 tsp. olive oil in large heavy frying pan, add ground beef and season with Spike seasoning, then saute until beef is well-browned, breaking apart with back of the turner as it cooks.
 When it’s well browned, remove beef to a bowl.